 Neddy Artist Awards Selection

 The eight finalists are selected from the total pool of applicants by a group of three regional arts professionals.
 From this group of finalists, a national juror, from an arts center outside the Northwest, selects the two Neddy Artist Awards recipients, after conducting studio visits with each artist.

 Neddy Artist Awards Exhibition

 The Neddy Artist Awards, in addition to cash awards, mounts a Neddy Artist Awards Exhibition.
 This annual exhibition features art by Awardees and Finalists, selected by contemporary arts curator.
 The Neddy Artist Awards Exhibition is a hallmark of the Cornish College of the Arts calendar, and its exhibition period provides a platform and venue for a wide range of student-focused programs and activities.

 Neddy Artist Awards Documentation

-In 2012, the Neddy Artist Awards entered a strategic partnership with Reel Grrls Productions a local organization dedicated to girls training in digital media to video record interviews with all Awardees and Finalists.
-These interviews provide important documentation for the Behnke Foundation, the Neddy Artist Awards, Cornish College of the Arts and its students, and the artists, along with scholars, arts writers and press.
+As part of the award program, each year a short documentary video is produced on each of the 8 artists.
+Based on interviews with the artists, the videos provide important documentation for the Behnke Foundation, the Neddy Artist Awards, Cornish College of the Arts and its students, and the artists, along with scholars, arts writers and press.